bdejesus/bdejesus/README.md

 # I'm a Graphic Designer and Frontend Engineer

 I'm a web design professional specializing in modern web front-end design and development.
-I love building beautifully progressive and accessible websites and applications.
+I love building beautiful, progressive, and accessible websites and applications.

 ## A little about me